Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Methods

 In this work, to simulate WDM-like suppression, a set of 17 initial conditions is generated by applying Gaussian smoothing to the initial density and velocity fields with a cutoff wavenumber $k_{\rm{cut}} = 100 \, h \, \rm{Mpc}^{-1}$ (where $h=0.6766$).
 We multiply each of the Fourier modes in the initial conditions by $\exp(-k^2/k^2_{\rm cut})$, to damp the fluctuation modes at wavenumber $k \gtrsim k_{\rm cut}$.
 Such a cutoff provides a useful generic model that can mimic the effects of various non-standard dark matter models, such as WDM or FDM (although these particular models produce additional dynamical effects that may somewhat modify the results); we refer to the cutoff case as the $100h$ WDM-like model.
-We chose the above value of $k_{\rm{cut}}$ for our illustrative example since it marks the characteristic scale above which arises about half of the clumping effect on the 21-cm global signal \citep{Park}, and we expect something similar with the 21-cm power spectrum.
+If we match the wavenumber at which the linear perturbation drops to half of the value in CDM, we find that this model is approximately equivalent to a 6.6~keV WDM mass and a $2.2\times 10^{-20}$~eV FDM mass.
+We choose the above value of $k_{\rm{cut}}$ for our illustrative example since it marks the characteristic scale above which arises about half of the clumping effect on the 21-cm global signal \citep{Park}, and we expect something similar with the 21-cm power spectrum.